mambreyanseda/recipes/description.md

 ## What This Program Does

-This is a console-based recipe management system I built.
-It helps you manage recipes, ingredients, and plan your weekly meals.
+This is a console-based recipe management system designed for families.
+Each family member can create their own account with password protection, but everyone shares the same recipe collection and meal plan - just like a family shares one cookbook.
+The program helps manage recipes, track ingredients with nutritional information, and plan weekly meals.
 Everything runs in the terminal and saves data to CSV and JSON files.

 ## How to Use the Program